Deep-MI/fsqc/docker/Docker.md

     --user XXXX:YYYY \
     -v /path/to/my/subjects/directory:/path_to_subjects_directory_inside_docker \
     -v /path/to/my/output/directory:/path_to_output_directory_inside_docker \
-    fsqcdocker \
+    deepmi/fsqcdocker \
     --subjects_dir /path_to_subjects_directory_inside_docker \
     --output_dir /path_to_output_directory_inside_docker
 ```

 * The first two `-v` arguments mount your data directory and output directories into the docker image.
 Inside the image, they are visible under the name following the colon (in this case `/data` and `/output`, but these can be different).
 From within the docker image / container, there will be read and write access to the directories that are mounted into the image (unless specified otherwise).
-* The next part of the docker command is the name of the Docker image, which is `fsqcdocker`.
+* The next part of the docker command is the name of the Docker image, which is `deepmi/fsqcdocker`.
 * After that, all other flags are identical to the ones that are used for the `fsqc.py` program (which are explained on the main page and the help message of the program).
 In addition to the `--subjects_dir` and `--output_dir` arguments, which are mandatory, the `--subjects`, `-screenshots`, `--fornix` arguments, for example, could be specified - in the same way as for non-dockerized version of the program.
 Note that file- and pathnames need to correspond to the targets of the file / directory mappings within the Docker image, not to the local system.
 * Also note that if you supply additional filenames to the fsqc script (using e.g. the `--subjects-file` argument), their locations must be mounted using another `-v` option (unless they are present in one of the already mounted directories), and the filenames given to the script need to refer to the mounted location inside the Docker.